KKGX: KKGX

 The call letters were changed to KKGX on February 2, 2017.
 On March 14, 2017, both KKGX and KWXY returned to the air stunting.
 The on-air moniker of ‘KGX’ (a truncation of the legal ‘KKGX’ call sign) was a mash-up and homage to legendary three call-letter California radio stations KGO, KNX and KGB.
 KGX debuted a conservative talk format branded "Real Talk" on March 16.
 The purchase by Desert Broadcasters was consummated on March 31, 2017.

-Effective June 9, 2021, Desert Broadcasters sold KKGX, KWXY and two translators to Louie Comella's IVOX RADIO LLC for $105,000 as part of an $8MM dollar media deal with Louie Comella’s IVOX MEDIA.
+Effective June 9, 2021, Desert Broadcasters sold KKGX, KWXY and two translators to Louie Comella's Ivox Radio LLC for $105,000 as part of an $8MM dollar media deal with Louie Comella’s Ivox MediaA.
 The sale included the old KDES (AM) tower site in Palm Springs for $220,000 and the original KWXY "Broadcast Center" building for $550,000.
-The 920 AM tower site on its 28.4 acres (11.36 ha) will be expanded to become the new home of the IVOX+ streaming platform as well as a future independent motion picture studio lot and theater venue, although the property lacks public road access.
+The 920 AM tower site on its 28.4 acres (11.36 ha) was to be expanded to become the new home of the Ivox+ streaming platform as well as a future independent motion picture studio lot and theater venue, although the property lacks public road access.
+The expansion never took place.

+On November 25, 2025, iVox Media filed an application to transfer ownership of KKGX and its translator K256CU to RadioForSale LLC, and an application to modify the coverage area of the translator.
+The application for ownership change included a Time Brokerage Agreement that took effect on November 1, allowing the new owners to begin programming the station prior to FCC approval of the application.